Bath School disaster: Coroner's inquest

 Although there was never any doubt that Kehoe was the perpetrator, the jury was asked to determine if the school board or its employees were guilty of criminal negligence.
 After more than a week of testimony, the jury exonerated the school board and its employees.
 In its verdict, the jury concluded that Kehoe "conducted himself sanely and so concealed his operations that there was no cause to suspect any of his actions; and we further find that the school board, and Frank Smith, janitor of the school building, were not negligent in and about their duties, and were not guilty of any negligence in not discovering Kehoe's plan."

 The inquest determined that Kehoe murdered Huyck on the morning of May 18.
 It was also the jury's verdict that the school was blown up as part of a plan and that Kehoe alone, without the aid of conspirators, murdered 43 people in total, including his wife Nellie.
 Suicide was determined to be the cause of Kehoe's death, which brought the total number of dead to 44 at the time of the inquest.

 On August 22, three months after the bombing, fourth-grader Beatrice Gibbs died following hip surgery.
 Hers was the 45th and final death directly attributable to the Bath School disaster, which made the event the deadliest attack ever to occur in an American school to date.
-Richard Fritz, whose older sister Marjorie was killed in the explosion, was injured and died almost one year later of myocarditis at the age of eight.
-Although Richard is not included on many lists of the victims, his death from myocarditis is thought to have been directly caused by an infection resulting from his injuries.
+Richard Fritz, whose older sister Marjorie was killed in the explosion, might have been injured at Bath School.
+He died almost one year later of myocarditis at the age of eight.
+Richard is not included on most lists of the victims, but one theory holds that his death from myocarditis is because of an infection from his injuries.